-Jass or Jassing is the most popular card game in Switzerland and is considered a national game.
-There are different game variants, such as “slider”, “hairdresser”, “differentiator” and so on.
+Swiss Jass or Jassing is the most popular card game in Switzerland.
+It is even considered the national game of the country.
+There are different variants, such as “slider”, “hairdresser”, “differentiator” and so on.
 The rules described here apply to the variant of “slider”.
 Since this is the most popular one, it’s used for the VIP Games basic game.

 Swiss Jass rules

 The main goal by playing Jass is to get as many points as you can.

 The game is played by four players divided into 2 x 2 teams.
 During the game team partners are sitting opposite each other.

 A deck of 36 cards is used, with the cards grouped in 4 colors.
 Each group includes the following cards: Ace, King, Jack, 10, 9, 8, 7 and 6.